Reading Viaduct: First phase

+Second phase

+Supporters of the Rail Park were raising $60 million for the second phase, including environmental work and land acquisition.
+This was complicated by the fact that the route had never been formally abandoned; this meant that the viaduct could theoretically be reopened for rail service at any time, even though it had been partially demolished.
+The old Spring Garden Street station, along the northern section of the viaduct, was razed in 2021.
+Work on the second phase stalled for several years, and the abandoned Ninth Street Branch portion was used as an illegal dumping ground.
+In June 2022, Philadelphia City Council member Mark Squilla proposed legislation that would authorize the city to acquire the rest of the viaduct from Reading International.

+By 2024, Reading International wanted $50 million to sell the unused part of the viaduct, a figure the Philadelphia government was unwilling to pay.
+The William Penn Foundation gave a $2 million grant in August 2024, and the federal government provided another $2 million for the park's second phase in January 2025, allowing design to proceed.
+In addition, the commonwealth of Pennsylvania agreed to provide $475,000 for the project, and additional funds were being raised from private sources.
+The second phase could connect with the proposed "Stitch", a highway cap above the Vine Street Expressway.

+The city government petitioned the Surface Transportation Board (STB) to declare the viaduct abandoned, which would allow the city to acquire it via condemnation and expand the park.
+In September 2025, the STB ruled that the viaduct, which had been neglected by Reading International for decades, was in fact abandoned and is no longer a railroad under federal jurisdiction.
+This allowed the city to move toward condemning the property so it could be renovated for public use.

 Approaches

 The main line of the Philadelphia and Reading Railway (originally the Philadelphia and Columbia Railroad and Northern Liberties and Penn Township Railroad) came into Philadelphia on the southwest side of the Schuylkill River and crossed at a point northwest of downtown (this line is now used only by freight).
 It then passed into a tunnel under Pennsylvania Avenue and turned east just north of Callowhill Street.
 The original alignment turned south along Broad Street, with a passenger station at Broad and Vine.
 The line continued east past Broad Street for freight to the Delaware River, using Willow Street.
 The passenger station was later moved to half a block east of Broad Street, on the old freight line.
-The spur from the new viaduct was later built from the line just east of this station.
+The spur from the viaduct was built just east of this station.

 The other Reading line, originally the Philadelphia, Germantown and Norristown Railroad, and now used for passenger service by SEPTA, ran north on 9th Street from the east-west line on Willow Street.
-Its passenger station was at Mount Vernon Street, again where the new viaduct merged with the old alignment.
+Its passenger station was at Ninth and Green, again where the new viaduct merged with the old alignment.